Grand National Assembly of Turkey: Parliament Building

 The current Parliament Building is the third to house the nation's parliament.
 The building which first housed the Parliament was converted from the Ankara headquarters of the Committee of Union and Progress.
-Designed by architect Hasip Bey, it was used until 1924 and is now used as the locale of the Museum of the War of Independence, the second building which housed the Parliament was designed by architect Vedat (Tek) Bey (1873–1942) and used from 1924 to 1960.
-It is now been converted as the Museum of the Republic.
+Designed by architect Hasip Bey, it was used until 1924 and is now used as the locale of the War of Independence Museum, the second building which housed the Parliament was designed by architect Vedat Tek (1873–1942) and used from 1924 to 1960.
+It is now been converted as the Republic Museum.
 The Grand National Assembly is now housed in a modern and imposing building in the Bakanlıklar neighborhood of Ankara.
 The monumental building's project was designed by architect and professor Clemens Holzmeister (1886–1993).
 The building was depicted on the reverse of the Turkish 50,000 lira banknotes of 1989–1999.
 The building was hit by airstrikes three times during the 2016 Turkish coup d'état attempt, suffering noticeable damage.
 It went through a renovation in the summer of 2016.

 History

+It was founded in Ankara on 23 April 1920 amid the National Campaign.
+This constitution had founded its pre-government known as 1st Executive Ministers of Turkey (Commitment Deputy Committee) in May 1920.
+The parliament was fundamental in the efforts of Great Leader Mustafa Kemal Atatürk, founder of Turkey, and his colleagues to found a new government out of the remnants of the Ottoman Empire.

 Turkey has had a history of parliamentary government before the establishment of the current national parliament.
 These include attempts at curbing absolute monarchy during the Ottoman Empire through constitutional monarchy, as well as establishments of caretaker national assemblies immediately prior to the declaration of the Republic of Turkey in 1923 but after the de facto dissolution of the Ottoman Empire earlier in the decade.